Lucy Westlake: Everest

 Westlake reached the summit of Mount Everest on Thursday, May 12, 2022, at 5:36 a.m.
-The previous record was held by Samantha Larson of Long Beach, California, who reached the summit on May 16, 2007, at the age of 18 years, 7 months and 9 days old.
-Westlake reached the summit at the age of 18 years, 6 months and 8 days, which means she beat the record by about a month.
+The previous record was held by Samantha Larson of Long Beach, California, who reached the summit on May 16, 2007, at 18 years, 7 months and 9 days old.
+Westlake reached the summit at the age of 18 years, 6 months and 8 days old, meaning she beat the record by about a month.
 Westlake started her expedition on April 18, and she summited 25 days later, which put her above the normal pace of 45 to 60 days to summit Everest.
 Lucy was accompanied by Mingma Chhiring Sherpa through the summit.

-U.S. states summits

-Westlake became the youngest girl to summit all of the highest points of the contiguous United States at age 12 years, 8 months and 18 days on July 22, 2016, at Kings Peak in Utah.
-Westlake started mountain climbing in 2011 when she climbed Black Mountain, Kentucky's highest peak.
-In 2012, she climbed 13 US state peaks.
-She beat Kristen Kelliher of Vermont's record, who was 17 years old when she set the record in 2011.